Islam and gender segregation: In mosques

-The second caliph Umar also prohibited women from attending mosques especially at night because he feared they may be occasions of teasing by men so he asked them to pray at home.
+The second caliph Umar also prohibited women from attending mosques, especially at night, because he feared there might be occasions of harassment by men, so he asked them to pray at home.

 As Islam spread, it became unusual for women to worship in mosques because of male fear of immorality between sexes.

-Sometimes a special part of the mosque was railed off for women.
+Sometimes, a special part of the mosque was railed off for women.
 For example, the governor of Mecca in 870 had ropes tied between the columns to make a separate place for women.

 Many mosques today put the women behind a barrier or partition or in another room.
 Mosques in South and Southeast Asia put men and women in separate rooms, as the divisions were built into them centuries ago.
-In nearly two-thirds of American mosques, women pray behind partitions or in separate areas, not in the main prayer hall; some mosques do not admit women at all due to the "lack of space" and the fact that some prayers, such as the Friday Jumuʻah, are mandatory for men but optional for women.
-Although there are sections exclusively for women and children, the Grand Mosque in Mecca is desegregated.
+In nearly two-thirds of American mosques, women pray behind partitions or in separate areas, not in the main prayer hall.
+Some mosques do not admit women at all due to the "lack of space" and the fact that some prayers, such as the Friday Jumuʻah, are mandatory for men but optional for women, although there are sections exclusively for women and children.
+The Grand Mosque in Mecca is desegregated.

 There is a growing women's movement led by figures such as Asra Nomani who protest against what they regard as their second-class status and facilities.

 Justifications for segregation include the need to avoid distraction during prayer, although the primary reason cited is that this was the tradition (sunnah) of worshipers in the time of Muhammad.

-Criticism

-British-born Muslim author Ed Husain argues that rather than keeping sexual desires under check, gender segregation creates "pent-up sexual frustration which expressed itself in the unhealthiest ways," and leads young people to "see the opposite gender only as sex objects."
-While working in Saudi Arabia for seven months as an English teacher, the Arabic-speaking Husain was surprised to find that despite compulsory gender segregation and full hijab, Saudi men were much less modest and more predatory towards women than men in other countries he had lived.
-Despite the modest dress of his wifewho "out of respect for local custom, ... wore the long black abaya and covered her hair in a black scarf"she was on two occasions "accosted by passing Saudi youths from their cars. ...
-In supermarkets I only had to be away from [my wife] for five minutes and Saudi men would hiss or whisper obscenities as they walked past."
-Discussions with local women at the British Council indicated that her experience was far from unique.
-There is also a strong viewpoint growing among Muslims arguing against gender segregation.
-In Saudi Arabia which is known to be among the most gender segregated countries in the world there are occasional signs that gender segregation laws are becoming less strict.
-Some Muslims argue that women served food for the prophet Muhammad and his companions arguing that this is evidence that gender segregation did not exist during the earlier times of Islam.